Incoming rockets from Syria landed in the Israeli-occupied Golan Heights earlier this week.

 He works as a manager at the village office of Alonei Habashan.

 “We’ve had all these years of quiet here in the Golan and now, suddenly, there’s a lot to worry about,” he added.

 Bar said the sounds of the fighting in Syria can be heard clearly and often from here.
 Residents are more careful about hiking in the area.
 They are sure to coordinate with the Israeli army when they go on long walks.
 They are also applying for permits to keep weapons in their homes.

 Errant shells are one thing.
-But for many here, what is really alarming is the prospect of Syrian army troops deciding to start attacking Israelis.
+But for many here, what is really alarming is the prospect of Syrian Army troops attacking Israelis.

 “Syria will do whatever it takes to liberate the territory from Israeli occupation,” the Syrian minister said.

 That kind of rhetoric is nothing new.
 But there is a new reality.
-Israel is thought to have bombed Syria three times this year to stop weapons being transferred to Syria's ally Hezbollah in Lebanon.
-Syria's President Bashar al-Assad has warned that another Israeli strike would bring retaliation.
+Israel is thought to have bombed Syria three times this year to stop weapons being transferred to Syria’s ally in Lebanon, Hezbollah.
+Syria’s President Bashar al-Assad has warned that another Israeli strike would bring retaliation.
 Many Israelis consider Assad to be the devil they know.

 But the raging civil war brings uncertainty.
-Assad's threats have to be taken seriously right now, said Inbal Alon.
-She is an Israeli tourist from the center of the country, who was visiting the Golan Heights for the day with her husband, their two daughters and the family dog.
+Assad’s threats have to be taken seriously right now, said Inbal Alon.
+She's an Israeli tourist from the center of the country, who was visiting the Golan Heights for the day with her husband, their two daughters and the family dog.

 “I don’t know what comes next in Syria,” she said.
 But at this point, “Assad is bad for Israel.
 I hope he falls.”